yeet227/Time_State/README.md

 # Time-State 3D

 Planned Features:
+Stamina
 Stamina bar
-Enemies
-Weapons
+Basic Enemy
 Big Map
-Low Polygon Details
+Low Polygon Graphics

-Possible Features:
+Implemented Features:
+Stamina
+Low Polygon Graphics
+Big Map

+More To be Added Soon!

-Disclaimer: All Assets are made by Me no outsourceing was done in the making of this project
+Disclaimer: All Assets are made by Me no outsourceing was done in the making of this project.